French Etiquette: Manners & Tips to Know Before Visiting

-France is loved and respected worldwide for its connections to art, civic engagement, food culture, and a progressive political landscape.
-Everything from the romantic landmarks of Paris — such as the Eiffel Tower and the Louvre Museum — to the quaint lushness of the French countryside has made its way into the international imagination.
+France is loved and respected worldwide for its connections to art, civic engagement, cuisine, and a progressive political landscape.
+Everything — from the romantic landmarks of Paris, such as the Eiffel Tower and the Louvre Museum, to the quaint lushness of the French countryside — has lodged itself in the international imagination.
 Many regard French people as some of the most stylish in all of Europe, and French food is world-famous for its emphasis on quality ingredients.

 This article will provide etiquette tips that can help you stay on the good side of French locals and know what to do to be respectful in different settings in France.

 The French have a global reputation for being sticklers when it comes to social and cultural etiquette matters.
 It’s easy to make a faux pas without meaning to do so if you haven’t familiarized yourself with the customs of different regions of France.
 It’s also important to recognize that such customs will vary concerning urban versus rural locations and other factors.

 While French people can wear somewhat of a misplaced label as “rude,” they are actually just reserved and respectful.
 They don’t care for guests who aren’t likewise reserved and respectful and may show this with a simple gesture, such as a raised eyebrow.
 Any time you’re in a foreign country, it’s vital to behave according to their social norms.
 This is especially important to remember when you’re in France.